-We are an all volunteer run space, which means no bosses, no workers and no pay.
-We all participate in making the space, tools and parts organized and accessible, and any money that is received goes toward tools and parts and all other basic needs of the shop.
+We are a community bike shop that runs entirely by volunteers.
+There are a set of core volunteers (about 8-10) who make sure the shop is open and running and help with special events, field trips and fundraisers.
+We have various volunteers who come for a day, week or multiple months to help around the shop.
+No help is too small!
+We all participate in making the space, tools and parts organized and accessible, and any money that is received goes toward the needs of the shop.
 Our primary goal is to provide adequate tools and competent help to meet the needs of those who desire to build and repair bikes.
 RUBARB is an educational space where we all can share and learn from each other's skills and experiences.

 The shop is open 3 days a week (Mon, Wed, Sat) for people to come in and use freely.
 Use of the tools is free, as well as the advice and help from shop volunteers!
 All and everyone is invited to use the shop, whether it is to repair, build, maintain or donate a bike.
 There are various parts (mostly used) that can be acquired with a suggested donation.
 We usually have new parts in stock as well (cables, tires, tubes).

 We strive to be an accessible and affordable place for people to obtain parts and bicycles.
 For that reason, there is an option to earn "Bike Bux" with us.
 For every hour that a person works under this program, they earn $15 Bike Bux.
 This may mean helping others in the shop, sorting and organizing parts, fixing up a shop bike, cleaning up, weeding our garden, helping with snack, etc. Once enough is earned, that person can spend their Bux.